dvdmtw98/blog/Post Vault/articles/2021-03-26-overthewire-bandit-level-27-level-28.md

 ### Solution

-From the question we understand that in this level we are going to be working with Git.
-Before we clone the repository lets make an folder in the `/tmp` directory as from some of the previous levels we know we only have proper permissions to save files in the `/tmp` folder.
+From the question, we understand that at this level we are going to be working with Git.
+Before we clone the repository let's make a folder in the `/tmp` directory as from some of the previous levels we know we only have proper permissions to save files in the `/tmp` folder.

 ```
 bandit27@bandit:~$ cd /tmp/